Are we done with object recognition? The iCub robot's perspective: Additional Experiments on Categorization

-These results further confirm that, in this setting, adding frames without increasing semantic variability cannot be used as a viable strategy to improve categorization accuracy, that remains definitely lower than the performance achieved using $7$ example instances (Fig.~\ref{fig:training-size-variability}).
+This result confirms that adding more object views cannot be used as a viable strategy to improve categorization accuracy, which remains constant and definitely lower than the performance achieved with $7$ example instances per category (above $\sim 70\%$, see Fig.~\ref{fig:training-size-variability}).